barnettch26/cloud-native-monitoring-app/README.md

 ### 1. Build a Docker Image
 Run `docker build -t [choose_repository_name] .`

-Example: `docker build -t my-flask-app`
+Example: `docker build -t my-flask-app .`

 ### 2. Make a Docker Container
 Use the command `docker images` so see a list of docker images.
 Then, use the Image ID of the created image.